Chart Color Schemes

 Lucknow lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since Feb 2026, Lucknow's population is estimated at around 1,543.
-This reflects an increase of 104 people (7.2%) since the 2021 Census which reported a population of 1,439 people.
-The change is inferred from the resident population of 1,474 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 321 validated new addresses since the Census date.
-This level of population equates to a density ratio of 71 persons per square kilometer.
-Lucknow's growth of 7.2% since the 2021 census exceeded the SA3 area's growth of 6.5%.
-Population growth was primarily driven by interstate migration contributing approximately 54.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Lucknow (Vic.) is around 1,543.
+This figure reflects an increase of 104 people since the 2021 Census, which reported a population of 1,439.
+The change is inferred from AreaSearch's estimation of the resident population at 1,474 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 321 validated new addresses since the Census date.
+This level of population results in a density ratio of 71 persons per square kilometer.
+Lucknow's growth of 7.2% since the 2021 census exceeded that of the SA3 area at 6.5%, indicating it as a growth leader in the region.
+Interstate migration contributed approximately 54.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is utilising ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future trends forecast a significant population increase, with the suburb expected to grow by 653 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 36.4% in total over the 17 years.
+Future trends indicate a significant population increase in the top quartile of national non-metropolitan areas, with Lucknow expected to grow by 660 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 38.3% over the 17 years.

 Frequently Asked Questions - Population